AI-READI/fairhub-dashboard/README.md

 ## Description

-This project centers on a dashboard to provide insights around multi-site study recruitment, onboarding, and participation.
+A dashboard for Fairhub.io to provide insights around participant recruitment research studies.
 See [REQUIREMENTS.md](REQUIREMENTS.md) for an overview of the requirements and intended use cases.

 ## Getting started